 I admired his priorities – his marriage and family came first.
 In our conversation, we talked about couples in successful commuter marriages and how challenging it is for them to find enough time to spend together.
-He observed that some commuter marriages fall apart because the spouses become preoccupied with their work and end up leading separate lives with separate interests.
+He observed that some commuter marriages fall apart because the husbands and wives become preoccupied with their work and end up leading separate lives with separate interests.

 When the priest transforms the wine into the precious blood of Christ at Mass, he says: “This is the blood of the new and everlasting covenant!”
 What kind of covenant?
 A marriage covenant!
 Jesus wishes to enter into a most intimate union with our souls.
-He wishes to be present in the depth of our being and asks us to return His love, just as husbands and wives should be present to one another and reciprocate one another’s love.
+He wishes to be present in the depth of our being and asks us to return his love, just as spouses should be present to one another and reciprocate one another’s love.

 For a good spiritual life is a lot like a good marriage; it takes time and presence.
-Our faith teaches that Jesus is truly present to us in the Blessed Sacrament –and that he is present to us in personal and powerful way.
+Our faith teaches that Jesus is truly present to us in the Blessed Sacrament – and that he is present to us in a personal and powerful way.
 But how present are we to the Lord?
 How much time do we spend with him?

 If the truth be told, our relationship with the Lord can be something like a commuter marriage.
-We are busy people – with families to raise, jobs and careers to tend to, problems that absorb us, a social life and hobbies, all the things that are part of daily life ... most of us are on the run, moving around most of the time.
-It’s easy for all the things that preoccupy us to crowd out the Lord so that we no longer spend any quality time with him--like couples who live apart, work apart, and eventually, fall out of love.
+We are busy people – with families to raise, jobs and careers to tend to, problems that absorb us, a social life and hobbies, all the things that are part and parcel of daily life.
+Most of us are on the run, moving around most of the time.
+It’s easy for all the things that preoccupy us to crowd out the Lord so that we no longer spend any quality time with him, like couples who live apart, work apart, and eventually, fall out of love.

 When we are in the presence of the Blessed Sacrament, what’s in our hearts?
 Are we thinking about our next appointment or a project we need to finish?
 Are we talking shop to ourselves instead of talking to the Lord?
 Are we daydreaming?